MohdAbdulRahman7/cookwithme/README.md

 4. Obviously need help in the kitchen!
 5. Face food insecurity (a challenge for every immigrant!).

-CookWithUs was designed to make cooking accessible, engaging, and gamified.
+CookWithMe was designed to make cooking accessible, engaging, and gamified.
 We allow users to follow recipes hands-free using voice commands via **tedAI** (we named it!).
 This lets users follow the steps without having to touch or scroll through the screen.

 #### Features:
 - **Hands-free cooking** experience.